jmfriedt/sentinel1_level0/position.md

 Longitude : 41.18779   deg W
 Height    : 705180.7   m
 ```
-which is not inconsistent with Sao Paulo location at -23.5558 -46.6396 and a satellite altitude of 700 km.
+which is not inconsistent with Sao Paulo location at 23.5558 S, 46.6396 W and a satellite altitude of 700 km.

 Similarly, the velocity magnitude
 ```